Skip links

 4. Fit Testing: Employees must be fit-tested to ensure the selected respirator provides a proper seal and adequate protection.
 Fit testing should be conducted at least annually or whenever a different respirator is selected.

-5. Training: Employers must provide comprehensive training for employees on the proper use, care, and maintenance of respirators.
+5. Training: Employers must provide comprehensive respiratory protection training for employees on the proper use, care, and maintenance of respirators.
 Training should cover topics such as why the respirator is necessary, how to properly don and doff the respirator, and the limitations of the device.

 6. Maintenance and Care: Employers must establish procedures for the proper cleaning, disinfection, storage, and maintenance of respirators.
 This includes inspecting respirators for damage and replacing worn or defective parts.